-The tam-tam, also known as a gong, is a percussion instrument that has been used in music and other cultural practices around the world for centuries.
+The tam-tam is a percussion instrument that has been used in music and other cultural practices around the world for centuries.
 Its distinctive sound and large size make it a powerful and expressive instrument, capable of creating a wide range of sounds and moods.
 In this article, we will explore the history, construction, and playing techniques of the tam-tam, as well as its cultural significance in various musical traditions.

 What is a Tam-Tam?